cannable/tclmpc/README.md

 Returns a key-value list of commands that are allowed to be run by the client and commands that are not allowed (as returned by the MPD directives "commands" and "notcommands", respectively).

-#### mpd info decoders {}

-Returns a key-value list of decoders supported by the MPD server, their filename suffixes, and associated mime types.

 #### mpd info replaygain {}